jatindhankhar/aslo-v3-copy/README.md

 ## Activities Platform (ASLOv3)
 This repository hosts the upcoming version of ASLO (Software center) for SugarLabs.

+## GSOC
+Big thanks to Google for funding and Sugarlabs for guidance as part of GSOC`17.
+Majority of work is done and aslo-v3 is almost ready for beta release.
+For more detailed outlook on growth of aslo-v3, take a look at [GSOC Weekly Blogs](https://jatindhankhar.in/posts/).

 ## Requirements
 * Python (3.x)
 * Docker - For running build tasks